 Why a U.S. Bitcoin ETF Could Be a Real Thing in 2021

 (Bloomberg) -- Looking for the adrenaline rush of investing in Bitcoin but without the bother of crypto-exchanges and digital wallets?
-An exchange-traded fund might appeal, except an investor won’t find one tracking Bitcoin in the $5.8 trillion U.S. ETF universe -- at least not yet.
-While exchange-traded crypto-tracking products exist in Europe and a Bitcoin ETF opened in February in Canada, U.S. regulators have repeatedly batted down attempts to introduce them citing concerns about potential manipulation and thin liquidity.
-Yet with the world’s largest digital coin rallying to new heights and a change of leadership at the Securities and Exchange Commission, the prospect of a first U.S. Bitcoin ETF appears to be rising.
+An exchange-traded fund might do the trick, except an investor won’t find one tracking Bitcoin anywhere in the $6.2 trillion U.S. ETF universe -- at least not yet.
+While exchange-traded crypto-tracking products exist in Europe and a Bitcoin ETF opened in February in Canada, U.S. regulators have repeatedly batted down attempts to introduce them, citing concerns about potential manipulation and thin liquidity.
+Yet with the world’s largest digital coin rallying to new heights and a change of leadership at the Securities and Exchange Commission, proponents of a first U.S. Bitcoin ETF see grounds for optimism.

 1. What would a Bitcoin ETF look like?